DJCubed12/Scryboard/backend/README.md

 # Backend

-Run `pipenv run py app.py` to start the backend application in debug mode.
+Run `pipenv run python app.py` to start the backend application in debug mode.
 By using debug mode, you don't have to restart the app after making changes and you get more detailed error logs.

 To check that it is running go to [http://localhost:5000/]().